Formal Verification and Model checking

 If simgrid-mc fails with the error [root/CRITICAL] Could not wait for the model-checker., you need to explicitly add the PTRACE capability to your docker.
 Restart your docker with the additional parameter --cap-add SYS_PTRACE.

 Since Mc SimGrid is a software model checker, it exhaustively explores all possible outcomes of your application, so you can take for granted that it will find a bug if there is any.
 If the exploration terminates without finding any bug, then you can be reasonably confident that your program is bug-free.
-It’s not a proof either, because Mc SimGrid itself is a complex program which may contain bugs itself, preventing it from finding existing bugs in your application.
+It’s not a proof either, because Mc SimGrid itself is a complex program which may contain bugs, preventing it from finding existing bugs in your application.
 If your program is too large, its exhaustive exploration may be too large to be practical.
 But in our case, Mc SimGrid produces a counter example in one tenth of a second:

 [0.000000] [xbt_cfg/INFO] Configuration change: Set 'model-check/setenv' to 'LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libsthread.so'